00xduck/OathBound/README.md

 - Quest system
 - Enemies
 ## Gameplay
-OatBound's gameplay is focused on learning and progression through collection of items, killing of enemies and completing quests
+OathBound's gameplay is focused on learning and progression through collection of items, killing of enemies and completing quests.
+The story is also a core part of the game, but its development is very early and I am open for suggestions!
 ## Movement
 - Walk forwards: `W` or `D`
 - Walk backwards: `S` or `A`